pyOpenSci/software-peer-review/our-process/policies.md

 - Archive the tool, depending on what best suits your specific scientific Python package.

-We will reach out to our package maintainers each year to assess the status of maintenance and to see if there are any updates we can highlight through our social channels.
+We will reach out to our package maintainers each year to verify the package is actively maintained maintenance and to see if there are any updates we can highlight through our social channels.

 ### Maintenance Tracking